ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   values null, true, and false.

 Member:
 : A name/value pair in an object.
-(A member is not itself a value.)
+(A member is not itself a JSON value.)

 Name:
-: The name in a name/value pair constituting a member.
-(A name is not itself a value.)
+: The string name in a name/value pair constituting a member.
+(A name is not itself a JSON value.)
   This is also used in {{-json}}, but that specification does not formally define it.
   It is included here for completeness.